zouppen/ahma_stats/couhdb/README.md

 properly, I just wrote them to Futon and copy-pasted them here.
 Please help me, I'm a newbie.

+TODO write a script to do this automatically?

+## Installing

+Open Futon and create a view in your database.
+Use design document `analysis` and view name `temp`.
+Copy-paste contents from `temp.map.js` and `temp.reduce.js` to map and reduce functions respectively.

 ## Supported features

 The collector has 4 temperature sources: one for device, one for room